paul-pias/Object-Detection-and-Distance-Measurement/README.md

  - Object detection from live video frame, in any video file or in a image
  - Counting the number of objects in a frame
  - Measuring the distance of object using depth information
+ - Inferece on Multiple Camera feed at a time

 For object detection YOLO-V3 has been used which is able to detect 80 different objects.
 Some of those are-
 - person